openwpm/OpenWPM/docs/Configuration.md

 ## Browser Configuration Options

-Note: Instrumentation configuration options are described in the *Instrumentation and Data Access* section and profile configuration options are described in the *Browser Profile Support* section.
+Note: Instrumentation configuration options are described in the *Instruments* section and profile configuration options are described in the *Browser Profile Support* section.
 As such, these options are left out of this section.